AutoPas/AutoPas/docs/userdoc/ContainerInterfaceModel.md

 #### Weird Edge Cases
 It is still possible that there is a dummy that is not updated, and a new particle is added.
 Consider the following chain of events:
-- The container is `LinkedCells` (or anything based on `CellBlock3D.h`), and a particle is stored in a cell right before the halo region.
+- The container is `LinkedCells` (or anything based on `CellBlock3D.h`), and a particle is stored in a cell just inside the boundary.
 - The particle's position changes to the halo region before a data structure update.
 - The particle is deleted (= turned `dummy`) by `AutoPas::updateContainer` because it left the domain.
 - The particle is immediately added as a halo again.
 Since halo particles are not allowed to exist in non-halo cells, the existing dummy is not updated, and a new halo particle is added to buffers.